 At its core, Exploit Pack is a Java Desktop application, this makes it multi-platform and it means that it will run on any operating system such as Windows, Linux or Mac.
 This guide will help you install and configure it in your desired OS.

-As any other Java application it will require the installation of a JVM first, you can decide to use OpenJDK or Oracle Java, but in any case you should always consider to use a version of Java higher than 8.
-At the moment of writing this guide the latest Java version is 15, as you use the newest Java version you will also get speed performance boosts, better support and a more stable instance to work with.
+Like any other Java application, it will require the installation of a JVM first, you can decide to use OpenJDK or Oracle Java, but in any case, you should always consider using a version of Java higher than 8.
+At the moment of writing this guide, the latest Java version is 15, as you use the newest Java version you will also get speed performance boosts, better support and a more stable instance to work with.

 Setting up the environment for Exploit Pack:

-First you need to decide where to run Exploit Pack from, we recommend to run it from a VM ( Virtual Machine ) such as Virtual Box or VMware.
-Exploit Pack as any other security tool of this type includes exploits ( script codes ) and utilities that will be detected, and with good reason, by your Antivirus and might conflict with your work session while using Exploit Pack.
-In the worst case scenario an AV could even delete files and corrupt your Exploit Pack installation.
+First, you need to decide where to run Exploit Pack from, we recommend running it from a VM ( Virtual Machine ) such as Virtual Box or VMware.
+Exploit Pack like any other security tool of this type includes exploits ( script codes ) and utilities that will be detected, and with good reason, by your Antivirus and might conflict with your work session while using Exploit Pack.
+In the worst-case scenario, an AV could even delete files and corrupt your Exploit Pack installation.
 In any case, during a penetration test or a red team exercise you should always work from an isolated environment and not your working desktop machine.

 Exploit Pack - technical requirements:

 To run Exploit Pack you will need at least 500MB of disk space, around 4GB or more of RAM and a modern CPU capable of handling multi-threading applications at ease.
 As mentioned above, any operating system will do the trick as long as a JVM is properly installed.

 JAVA installation - Step by step:

 Once you have decided on the operating system to use as a host for Exploit Pack, you have to install Java to be able to run Exploit Pack.